Aboriginal leaders, mental health advocate among QUAA award recipients

-Former Trent University Native Studies professor Dr. Marlene Brant Castellano, Arts’55, LLD’91, Queen’s Director of Indigenous Initiatives Kanonhsyonne (Janice Hill), Ed’99, Jack.org founder Eric Windeler, Com’82, LLD’15, and Buzzfeed Canada editor Elamin Abdelmahmoud, Artsci’11, are being honoured for being leaders in their field and for their support of the university.
+Aboriginal Council of Queen’s University co-chair and former Trent University Native Studies professor Marlene Brant Castellano (Arts’55, LLD’91), Queen’s Director of Indigenous Initiatives Kanonhsyonne (Janice Hill) (B.Ed.’99), The Jack Project founder Eric Windeler (Com’82, LLD’15), and Buzzfeed Canada editor Elamin Abdelmahmoud (Artsci’11), are being honoured for being leaders in their field and for their support of the university.

 Dr. Brant Castellano is the recipient of the Alumni Achievement Award, the highest honour bestowed by the QUAA.
 The member of the Mohawks of the Bay of Quinte is a leader in Aboriginal education and research who has dedicated her life to the rights and well-being of Indigenous people.
-She was a professor of Native Studies at Trent University and has served on many government and academic research committees.
+She has served on many government and academic research committees.
 She retired from Trent in 1996 but continues to work on reconciliation between Aboriginal people and all Canadians, including the Queen’s Truth and Reconciliation Task Force.

 The other recipients being honoured at the awards gala are:

-· Dr. John Allingham, professor in Biomedical and Molecular Sciences (Alumni Award for Excellence in Teaching): Dr. Allingham has received praise from his students for his dedication to teaching and going above and beyond.
+- John Allingham, professor in Biomedical and Molecular Sciences – Alumni Award for Excellence in Teaching: Dr. Allingham has received praise from his students for his dedication to teaching and going above and beyond.
 He is not the type of teacher who stands in front of the classroom and talks for an hour.
 He believes in active learning.
 He creates eye-catching videos and brings in props to help explain complex topics.
 He also spends countless hours working with students outside the classroom on projects such as the Queen’s Genetically Engineered Machine Team (QGEM).

-· Eric Windeler, Com’82, LLD’15 (Alumni Humanitarian Award): Mr. Windeler is a mental health advocate who founded Jack.org (formerly The Jack Project) in 2010 with his wife, Sandra Hanington, after their son, Jack, died by suicide while in his first year studying at Queen’s.
-Mr. Windeler quickly built Jack.org into a national youth mental health organization that works directly with young leaders to develop initiatives to improve mental wellbeing, currently active at over 150 schools and campuses across Canada.
+- Eric Windeler (Com’82, LLD’15) – Alumni Humanitarian Award: Mr. Windeler is a mental health advocate who founded The Jack Project in 2010 with his wife, Sandra Hanington, after their son, Jack, died by suicide while in his first year studying at Queen’s.
+Mr. Windeler quickly built The Jack Project into a national organization that works directly with student leaders to develop initiatives to improve mental wellbeing on campuses across Canada.

-· Kanonhsyonne (Janice Hill), Ed’99 (Alumni Mentorship Award): Kanonhsyonne is the former director of the Four Directions Aboriginal Student Centre who was recently named the inaugural Director of Indigenous Initiatives at Queen’s.
+- Kanonhsyonne (Janice Hill) (B.Ed.’99) – Alumni Mentorship Award: Kanonhsyonne is the former director of the Four Directions Aboriginal Student Centre who was recently named the inaugural Director of Indigenous Initiatives at Queen’s.
 She has been a long-time advocate for Indigenous students at Queen’s and in the Kingston community.
 She has spent countless hours on committees and working with staff and administrators to develop a welcoming and supportive environment for Indigenous students.

-· Jasmit De Saffel, Artsci’17 (Outstanding Student Award): Ms. De Saffel excelled both academically and as a volunteer with various Queen’s organizations.
+- Jasmit De Saffel – (Artsci’17) Outstanding Student Award: Ms. De Saffel excelled both academically and as a volunteer with various Queen’s organizations.
 She served on the Queen’s University Senate and held various positions with the Queen’s Student Alumni Association, Alma Mater Society, Residence Society, and Queen’s Journal.
 All her efforts earned her an Ontario Volunteer Service Award from the provincial government.
-She deferred her acceptance to law school for a year and is currently a parliamentary assistant working in the Canadian Senate in Ottawa.

 The awards will be handed out at the QUAA Gala Dinner on April 7, 2018.